 - Bindings can be thought of as software adapters, making Things available to the system.
 They are add-ons that provide a way to link Items to physical devices.
-They also abstract away the specific communications requirements of that device so that it may be treated more generically by the framework. - Items represent capabilities that can be used by applications, either in user interfaces or in automation logic.
+They also abstract away the specific communications requirements of that device so that it may be treated more generically by the framework - Items represent capabilities that can be used by applications, either in user interfaces or in automation logic.
 Items have a State which may store sensor values and they may receive commands (e.g., for actuation purposes).

 After successfully deploying the Data Collection system and correctly configuring the Bindings, Channels, and Things, third party clients simply need to send HTTP GET requests to interact with OpenHab, e.g., sending sensor values for visualization via its charting system.
+The developed interface is presented in Figure 4-11.

-FIGURE 38 THE OPENHAB GRAPHICAL USER INTERFACE
+FIGURE 4-11 THE OPENHAB GRAPHICAL USER INTERFACE